 Most of the material for this paper has been gleaned through scores of interviews and friendly visits with both present and former Potlatch residents.
-That search began in earnest more than two years ago, but since leaving Potlatch 50 years ago, I never have missed a chance to add to my knowledge of the town's early history.
-My first and most valuable source was Elizabeth Laird Ainsworth of Oakland, California, lone survivor of the A. W. Laird family.
-She still sends me bits of information when they come to her, and has constantly been helpful and encouraging.
+That search began in earnest more than two years ago, but since leaving Potlatch 50 years ago, I never missed a chance to add to my knowledge of the town's early history.
+My first and most valuable source was Elizabeth Laird Ainsworth of Oakland, California.
+She still sends me bits of information when they come to her and has constantly been helpful and encouraging.

-Others who have been of major help are Amelia Horskotte Burk, Alice Carr Hodge, Lillian Compton Olson, H. H. Hanson, Walter Gamble, Joe Cada and Mrs. Earl Renfrew.
+Others who have been of major help are Amelia Horskotte Burk, Alice Carr Hodge, Lillian Compton Olson, H.H.
+Hanson, Walter Gamble, Joe Cada and Mrs. Earl Renfrew.